More Docker. Easy Access. New Streamlined Plans. Learn more.

 As of Docker Desktop version 4.36 and later, you can add more than one organization.
 With Docker Desktop version 4.35 and earlier, if you add more than one organization sign-in enforcement silently fails.

 3. Use your organization's name, all lowercase as string data.
+If you're adding more than one organization, make sure there is an empty space between each organization name.

 4. Restart Docker Desktop.